JLH-JLH/Housing-market-network/README.md

 # (1) MVGC Analysis for apartment price indexes

 ## Overview
 This repository contains MATLAB code for performing **Multivariate Granger Causality (MVGC) analysis** on the log returns of housing price indices across different cities.
-The results are stored as a **Granger causality matrix**, which identifies causal relationships between housing markets.
+The results are stored as a **Multivariate Granger causality matrix**, which identifies causal relationships between housing markets.

 ## System Requirements
 - No special hardware requirements.
 The script can run on any modern desktop/laptop.